 As the guy in charge of this hectic family’s food supply, I rely heavily on easy meal solutions.
 When Kelly and Emma’s teary eyes drift to me with those “feed me now or I’ll ruin your whole day” kind of looks, I know the pressure is on to get a meal together before a (double) blood sugar meltdown is upon me.
-While we don’t always eat at the table, I somehow always manage to scrounge something up and prevent catastrophe.
+While we don’t always eat at the table, I somehow always manage to scrounge something up.
+You could say I’m capable of preventing catastrophe.
 Two points for Dad!
 But I can’t be the only family that eats in the car, at the park or in the bathroom… right?
 (Listen: Emma’s obsessed with sitting on benches right now, and because there’s a little bench in our guest bathroom, we spend a LOT of time in there.)

 Our generation’s loose definition of mealtime is why I’m so excited to team up with Dietz & Watson for today’s blog post.
 They’re unveiling #ChooseTheTable: a celebration of the fact that we don’t need a traditional gather-around-the-table kind of situation to enjoy a meal together.
 While the Larkins do make a concerted effort to sit down together at the kitchen table once per day, our other meals often take place in the car, huddled around the stroller, or at the playground.
 Dietz & Watson plays a major part in these meals, as the company is known for its awesome meats, cheeses and condiments–perfect for families on the go.